RaghuveerRao/Statistics-Inference/README.md

 -   It is failing to assert what is present, a miss
 -   The probability of marking Type II error is called β and and related to the power of a test (which equals 1−β).
 -   β is the probability of incorrectly concluding no statistical significance
+-   Statistical power is the likelihood that a study will detect an effect when there is an effect there to be detected.
+-   Statistical power is the probability that it will reject a false null hypothesis

 **Example:**